trewisscotch/trewisscotch/README.md

-🔥 FireSPLOIT - Penetration Testing Framework for Beginners
+🔥 FireSPLOIT - Penetration Testing Framework for Beginners 🐱‍💻 phishingF1r3 - In development until the end of this year

 FireSPLOIT is a penetration testing toolkit aimed at making it easy to learn how to use bigger, more complicated frameworks like Metasploit.

-💻 win0ne - CLI System Information Tool for Windows Written in Golang
+💻 win0ne - CLI System Information Tool for Windows Written in Golang phishingF1r3 - instant creation of phishing sites [clones] - [reverse proxy] to obtain login information

 Allows you to display system information through your command line without needing to have any hacky bash fixes to run neofetch.